gboehl/econsieve/README.rst

 * extracting functions from classes and compile them using the @njit flag (speedup)
 * major cleanup

-NPAS is build from scratch.
+NPAS is built from scratch.
 I barely did any testing as a standalone filter and just always used it in combination with the 'pydsge', where it works very well.

 Some very rudimentary documentation `can be found here <https://econsieve.readthedocs.io/en/latest/readme.html>`_.